Okunev culture: Possible linguistic affiliation

-The Okunev culture population may be associated with the Proto-Uralic speakers and showed genetic affinity with the earlier Botai culture and the Tarim mummies, both having high amounts of Ancient North Eurasian ancestry.
-The "eastern" genetic components may have been resulted from areal contact with Proto-Turkic peoples.
-Peyrot argues that the Okunevo culture is either to be associated with Proto-Samoyedic or Proto-Uralic, stating that "the Okunevo Culture is not to be identified with early Samoyedic, but with Proto-Uralic.
-This is consistent with Janhunen’s convincing arguments that the Ural-Altaic typological profile of Uralic and the primary split between Samoyedic and Finno-Ugric point to an eastern origin (2001; 2009), and it would be just in time for Finno-Ugric to split off and move west towards the Ural Mountains, where this branch was influenced by Proto-Indo-Iranian (e.g. Kuz’mina 2001)."
+The Okunevo culture, together with the spread of the Seima-Turbino material culture, may be in part be linked to the expansion of Proto-Uralic speakers.
+Peyrot (2019) argues that "the Okunevo Culture is not to be identified with early Samoyedic, but with Proto-Uralic.
+This is consistent with Janhunen's convincing arguments that the Ural-Altaic typological profile of Uralic and the primary split between Samoyedic and Finno-Ugric point to an eastern origin (2001; 2009), and it would be just in time for Finno-Ugric to split off and move west towards the Ural Mountains, where this branch was influenced by Proto-Indo-Iranian (e.g. Kuz'mina 2001)."